 Collaborate with your team.

-Work with your team together.
-My team and I still struggle to agree on certain things when we work together on something, but it’s part of the fun of collaboration.
+Work together with your team.
+My team and I would sometimes struggle to agree on certain things when we worked together on something, but it’s part of the fun of collaboration.
 Collaboration thrives when everyone is humble enough to accept what others bring.
 You have your own strengths as an individual and so does everyone else.

 Apply the organizational rules like Mandela, not Atilla!
 Fascism is not a good leadership style!